Paouky/paouky-docs/docs/about-grin/scalability.md

         |            | H            |            |

 An output is considered 'spent' once it's used as an input.
-As demonstrated above, every single input can dissappear as well as every spent output, leaving only a small kernel behind it.
-What remains is only the set of unspent outputs.
+As demonstrated above, every single input can dissappear as well as every spent output, leaving only a small kernel behind.
+What remains is only the set of unspent outputs and the set of kernels proving its validity.

 A full verifier needs the following data: